GMC Canyon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-These estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all states and for all Canyon models.
+Includes $500 physical damage deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all states and for different Canyon trim levels.

-For the normal driver, prices range go from the cheapest price of $522 for liability-only coverage to the much higher price of $2,148 for a high-risk insurance policy.
+For the average 40-year-old driver, GMC Canyon insurance rates range from as cheap as $522 for just the minimum liability insurance to a much higher rate of $2,084 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.